 K2 Energy Limited is a company domiciled in Australia.
-The consolidated financial statements of the Company as at and for the year ended 30 June 2008 comprise the Company and its controlled entities (together referred to as the Consolidated Entity).
-The Consolidated Entity operates solely in Oil and Gas Exploration and Production, with interests in oil and gas in the USA.
+The consolidated financial statements of the Company as at and for the year ended 30 June 2011 comprise the Company and its controlled entities (together referred to as the Consolidated Entity).
+The Consolidated Entity owns the worldwide rights to all intellectual property covering solar energy applications developed by Mears Technologies Inc., has an investment in Mears Technologies Inc. and has oil and gas interests in the USA, via its shareholding in Trey Resources 1 LLC.